issmirnov/zap/README.md

 }
 ```

-Restart your webserver and test the result: `curl -I -L -H 'Host: g' localhost/z`
+Restart your web server and test the result: `curl -I -L -H 'Host: g' localhost/z`

 ### Ubuntu

-Note: This section applies to systemd systems only.
+Note: This section applies to systemd installations only (Ubuntu, Redhat, Fedora).
 If you are running ubuntu 14.10 or below, you'll have to use [upstart](https://www.digitalocean.com/community/tutorials/the-upstart-event-system-what-it-is-and-how-to-use-it).

-1. create the zap user: `sudo adduser --system --no-create-home --group zap`
+1. Add the zap user: `sudo adduser --system --no-create-home --group zap`

-2. Make a service definition at `/etc/systemd/system/zap.service`.
+2. Create the service definition at `/etc/systemd/system/zap.service`.
 If you are running zap behind a web server, use the following config:

 ```
 [Unit]